 | Frequency | Once weekly | Once weekly | Once weekly |

-Retatrutide Dosage for Adults: Body Weight Context
+Retatrutide Dosage for Adults Chart: Body Weight Context

 What the data shows: dose-dependent response is steep.
 The jump from 4mg to 8mg produces roughly 6–8 additional percentage points of weight loss.
 The jump from 8mg to 12mg adds another 4–5 points.
 Staying at 8mg is reasonable if you're already losing 1–2 lbs/week with manageable side effects.
 See our full retatrutide dosage guide for individualized protocol guidance.